withastro/docs/src/pages/en/guides/debugging.md

 Come and chat with us on [Discord](https://astro.build/chat) and explain your issue in the `#support-threads` channel.
 We’re always happy to help!

-Visit the current [open Issues in Astro](https://github.com/withastro/astro/issues/) to see if you are encountering a known problem or file a bug.
+Visit the current [open Issues in Astro](https://github.com/withastro/astro/issues/) to see if you are encountering a known problem or file a bug report.

 You can also visit [RFC Discussions](https://github.com/withastro/rfcs/discussions/) to see whether you've found a known limitation of Astro, and check to see whether there are current proposals related to your use case.